 All underground installations shall be buried a minimum of thirty (30) inches below the nearest vertical roadway surface, (i.e., from the bottom of ditch line).
+Minimum depth of bury may be decreased with Engineering approval based on topographical constraints or when matching existing utilities.
+If placed less than 30 inches deep, utilities shall be placed below any cross culverts and should not be placed above cross culverts.
+Additional requirements may be imposed on installations not meeting the minimum depth requirements including identifying tape.
 Plans must show the distance from the nearest vertical roadway surface to the top of the proposed buried cable, pipe line, or facility.

-710.7.2 Warning Signage
+710.7.2 Warning Signage & Ability to Locate